JuliaDynamics/NetworkDynamics.jl/docs/src/initialization.md

 vf = VertexModel(sys, [:i_r, :i_i], [:u_r, :u_i])
 ```
 You can see in the provided [metadata](@ref), that we've set `default` values for the node outputs `u_r`, `u_i`, the node inputs `i_r`, `i_i` and most parameters.
-For some states and parameters, we've onlye provided a `guess` rather than a default.
+For some states and parameters, we've only provided a `guess` rather than a default.
 Variables which only have `guess`es are considered "tunable" for the initialization algorithm.

 In order to initialize the remaining variables we use [`initialize_component!`](@ref), which is a mutating function which tries to solve the nonlinear initialization problem and store the found values for the "free" variables as `init` metadata.